aws-amplify/docs/cli/codegen.md

 ## Statement depth<a name="codegen-statement-depth"></a>

 In the below schema there are connections between `Comment` -> `Post` -> `Blog` -> `Post` -> `Comments`.
-When generating statements codegen limits the depth it traverses to 2.
+When generating statements codegen has a default limit of 2 for depth traversal.
 But if you need to go deeper than 2 levels you can change the max-depth parameter either when setting up your codegen or by passing  `--max-depth` parameter to `codegen`

 ```graphql
 type Blog @model {